asyncapi/website/pages/blog/status-update-43-20.md

 The next meeting is scheduled for next [Tuesday, 27th of October 8AM UTC](https://everytimezone.com/s/577ca99f).

 We work on the agenda for the next meeting [here](https://github.com/asyncapi/asyncapi/issues/455).
-At the moment, there is nothing in the agenda so you can sneak in your topic easily.
+At the moment, there is nothing on the agenda so you can easily sneak your topic in.

 We host the meeting on [Zoom](https://zoom.us/j/165106914).
 Do not forget about future meetings and always have up to date invitations in your calendar by adding your email to [this](https://groups.google.com/forum/#!forum/asyncapi-users) mailing list.